JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="MSecond"></a>MSecond

-Returns the millisecond component of the **CPowerTime** object.
+Returns the Millisecond component of the **CPowerTime** object.
 This is a numeric value in the range of 0-999.

 ```
 FUNCTION MSecond () AS LONG